schickm/lwlightning.org/swimteam-handbook/summer-season-swim-team-fees.md

 </tbody>
 </table>

+### Registration

+<a href='https://connect001.rectrac.com/wbwsc/illincoln_1.wsc/wbsearch.html?xxmod=AR&xxactivitynumber=206702'>Click here to register online for Swim Team at the Village of Lincolnwood website</a>.

+You may also register by printing out the form below.
+Once completed, it can be faxed, mailed, or brought in person to the contact details listed on the form.

+<a href="/wp-content/uploads/2008/04/2014-Fillable-Registration-Form.pdf">2016 Fillable Registration Form</a>

 ### New to the Lightning Team?

 You must also register for stroke clinic.
+This can also be done online.  <a href='https://connect001.rectrac.com/wbwsc/illincoln_1.wsc/wbsearch.html?xxmod=AR&xxactivitynumber=206701'>Click here to register for Lincolnwood Stroke Clinic</a>

 Incentive: Receive $10 off swim team when registering for stroke clinic.
 For any registration questions call the Lincolnwood Parks &amp; Rec (847) 677-9740